awsdocs/aws-systems-manager-user-guide/doc_source/automation-sm-target.md

       + Choose **errors** to enter an absolute number of errors allowed before Automation stops sending the automation to other resources\.
       + Choose **percentage** to enter a percentage of errors allowed before Automation stops sending the automation to other resources\.

-   For more information about using targets and rate controls with Automation, see [Running automations that use targets and rate controls](automation-working-targets-and-rate-controls.md)\.
+   For more information about using targets and rate controls with Automation, see [Run automations at scale](automation-working-targets-and-rate-controls.md)\.

 1. Choose **Create Association**\.
 **Important**